What's the best cookware for induction cooktops?

 Does Nonstick Cookware Work with Induction?

 Most nonstick pans are aluminum, so they will only work with an induction cooktop if they have a magnetic base.
-If they're clad stainless, then yes, they will almost certainly work with induction.
+If they're clad stainless, then yes, they should work with induction.

 However, our recommendation is that you don't buy nonstick cookware for your primary cookware.

 Nonstick pans are also fussy to use: You have to use utensils that won't scratch.
 You can't use anything abrasive to clean them.
 You can't put them in an oven--at least over 400F or so--because it degrades the coating.
 Aerosol cooking spray also degrades the coating if it's PTFE.
-And you should never, ever use high heat because heat kills the nonstick coating faster than just about anything else--and can possibly release toxic fumes, too, if the pan is PTFE.
+And you should never, ever use high heat because heat kills the nonstick coating faster than just about anything else--and can possibly release toxic fumes, too, if the pan is PTFE (anything above 490F is dangerous).

-But if you're a serious cook, probably the biggest issue with nonstick pans is that it's hard to get a nice browning on your food, or a fond in your pan to make a sauce with.
-Even if you use high heat (which--again--is a no-no), the slippery surface isn't conducive to a proper Maillard reaction--and browning is extremely important to add flavor to your food.
+But if you're a serious cook, probably the biggest issue with nonstick pans is that it's hard to get good browning on your food, or a fond in your pan to make a sauce with.
+Even if you use high heat (which--again--is not safe), the slippery surface isn't conducive to a proper Maillard reaction--and browning is extremely important to add flavor to your food.

-What Is Clad Cookware (And Why Is It So Great for Induction)?
+About Clad Cookware (And Why It's So Great for Induction)

-Clad cookware is cookware that has more than one type of metal "clad" together to capitalize on the best properties of each.
-Usually the cladding is done so the durable stainless is on the outside, with an internal layer(s) of aluminum and/or copper.
-Three-ply cladding, also known as tri-ply, is the most common configuration: stainless-aluminum-stainless.
+Clad cookware is cookware that has more than one type of metal "clad," or fused, together to capitalize on the best properties of each.
+Usually the cladding is done so the durable stainless is on the outside, with an internal layer(s) of aluminum and/or copper, called the heating core.

 Here's a diagram from All-Clad showing their tri-ply construction:

 Clad cookware can have more layers, but this gets expensive without always creating a lot more heat conductivity.
 If you're interested in multi-ply cookware, you have to do your research in order to get the best product.
-It is not automatically better than tri-ply.
-(The Demeyere Industry 5 we recommend here is an excellent 5-ply option.)
+(The Demeyere Industry 5 we recommend here is an excellent 5-ply option.
+We also like Heritage Steel, which is made in the USA.)

-Actually, prices are all over the map--as is quality.
-With the exception of the very top brands, most clad cookware is now made in China, with varying degrees of quality control.
+Many brands of clad cookware are now made in China, with varying degrees of quality control.
 You needn't avoid all cookware made in China, but you do have to be careful about which brands you buy.
-We like and recommend a few brands, but recommend you steer clear of brands you know little about, especially if the makers don't give detailed information about the configuration.
+We like and recommend a few brands, but we also recommend you steer clear of brands you know little about, especially if the makers don't give detailed information about the configuration.

 If you want American-made cookware, see our Guide to Cookware Made in the USA.

-Good quality clad stainless is better than most other types of cookware for induction.
+Good quality clad stainless is better than other types of cookware for induction.

-Here are some reasons to buy the best clad stainless steel cookware you can afford:
+Here are some reasons to buy only brands of clad stainless steel that you know are good quality (though not necessarily the most expensive):

 You don't have to spend a fortune to get good cookware.
 If you're on a budget, there are reasonably priced options you can be very happy with.

-What are the considerations to choose the best induction cookware?
-These are the most important things to think about: heating properties, cladding design, durability and stability, design/features, ease of cleaning, and warranty.
+These are the most important things to think about: heating performance, durability and stability, design/features, ease of cleaning, and warranty.

-With all cookware, the heating properties are the most important feature.
+With all cookware, the heating performance is the most important feature.
 That is, how quickly and how evenly a pan conducts heat and how well a pan retains heat.
-After all, this is why we use cookware in the first place: to conduct heat to cook our food.
+After all, this is why we use cookware in the first place: to cook our food.

-Heating properties are a factor of what metal(s) a pan is made of and how thick those layers of metal are.
-There's a lot more to the science of heating, but the two most important properties are 1) thermal conductivity and 2) heat retention.
+In clad stainless cookware, heating properties are a factor of how thick the heating core is.
+There's more to the science of heating, but the two most important properties are 1) thermal conductivity and 2) heat retention.

 Heat retention refers to how long cookware hangs onto heat.
 Cast iron has the best heat retention of all cookware materials because once hot, it hangs onto heat for a really long time.
 This is what makes it great for heat-retentive tasks like searing steaks and deep frying chicken.

-Stainless steel actually has pretty good heat retention, so when clad with aluminum, the result is versatile cookware that you can use for almost any task.
+Stainless steel actually has decent heat retention, so when clad with aluminum, the result is versatile cookware that you can use for almost any task.

 Also when looking at heat retention, mass is almost as important as material.
 That is, the thicker and heavier a pan is, the longer it will retain heat.
 A thick pan is going to retain heat better than a thin pan, regardless of what it's made of.
 (Most cast iron skillets are about 4mm thick, while most clad stainless cookware is less than 3mm thick--this added mass also aids cast iron's impressive heat retention.)